-Add 1 to 3 inches of organic soil amendment to the soil for new garden or landscape plantings, and incorporate to a depth of at least 6 to 8 inches.
+Add 1 to 3 inches of organic soil amendment to the soil for new garden or landscape plantings, and incorporate at least 6 to 8 inches to a depth.

-Add less if your soil already has enough organic matter or if salts are an issue (or none at all).
+Add less if your soil already has enough organic matter or if salts are an issue (or none).

 Consider lowering or eliminating amendment applications if a laboratory soil test reveals high levels of phosphorus (P) in your soil.